akramfrk/Weather-App/README.md

     `const apiKey = 'YOUR_API_KEY_HERE';`

-4. Open the `index.html` file in your browser to use the app.
+4. Open the `index.html` file in your browser to launch the app.

-5. Type any city name and click the search button (or press Enter) to get the weather.
+5. Start typing a city name and choose a suggestion or press Enter to get the weather forecast.

 ---

-## FOLDER STRUCTURE
+## 📁 FOLDER STRUCTURE

 - `assets/`

     - `weather/` → Weather icons (SVG format)

-    - message/ → messages images (Serch & Not Found)
+    - `message/` → Message illustrations (Search & Not Found)

-- `script.js` → JavaScript logic: API fetch, DOM update, and event handling
+- `script.js` → JavaScript logic: API fetch, DOM updates, and event handling

-- `index.html` → Main HTML file of the application
+- `index.html` → Main HTML file

-- `style.css` → All styles for layout, animations, and responsiveness
+- `style.css` → Styling, layout, and responsive behavior

-- `README.txt` → This instruction and documentation file
+- `README.txt` → This documentation file

 ---

-## WHAT I LEARNED
+## 🧠 WHAT I LEARNED

-- How to make an API request using the `fetch()` method
+- How to make API requests using `fetch()`

-- How to read and extract useful data from JSON responses
+- How to work with and parse JSON responses

-- How to handle async behavior using `async/await`
+- How to use `async/await` to handle asynchronous code

-- How to dynamically update the DOM with real data
+- How to dynamically manipulate the DOM

-- How to insert HTML using `.insertAdjacentHTML()`
+- How to create HTML templates with `.insertAdjacentHTML()`

-- How to gracefully handle empty inputs or invalid responses
+- How to implement user input validation and error handling

+- How to use a second API (Geo API) to provide **autocomplete suggestions**

 ---

-## POSSIBLE FUTURE IMPROVEMENTS
+## 🔮 POSSIBLE FUTURE IMPROVEMENTS

-- Add support for Fahrenheit/Celsius toggle
+- Add a toggle between Fahrenheit and Celsius

-- Show local time for the selected city
+- Display local time of the selected city

-- Add loading animations during API requests
+- Show loading animations during API requests

-- Use Geolocation API to detect the user’s current city
+- Use Geolocation API to automatically detect user’s current city

-- Add theme switcher: light mode / dark mode
+- Add light/dark mode toggle

 ---

-## License
+## 📜 License

 This project is open-source and free to use for learning or inspiration.

 ---

-## AUTHOR
+## 👨‍💻 AUTHOR

 FERKIOUI Akram